redhat-marketplace/datactl/README.md

 - Pulls files from data service and stores them in a tar file under your `~/.datactl/data` folder.
 - Writes the status of the files found in `~/.datactl/config`

+`oc datactl export push`

+- Pushes the files pulled to Red Hat Marketplace.
+- If this process errors, do not commit.
+Retry the export push or open a support ticket.

 `oc datactl export commit`

 - Commits the files to the dataservice.
-- At this point you're telling the data service that you've retrieved these files and will submit them to Red Hat Marketplace.
+- At this point you're telling the data service that you've retrieved these files and have or will submit them to Red Hat Marketplace.
 - After some time, the files in dataservice will be cleaned up to save space.

-`oc datactl export push`

-- Pushes the files pulled to Red Hat Marketplace.

 If you want to transfer it somewhere else, you can find the tar file under your `~/.datactl/data/` directory.